ambiorix-web/ambiorix/docs/_glossary.md

 ##### Method

-Requests can take have different methods, when one points their browser at a URL effectively the browser makes a `GET` request, to respond to this request using ambiorix one can use the `get` method.
+1. Requests can take have different methods, when one points their browser at a URL effectively the browser makes a `GET` request, to respond to this request using ambiorix one can use the `get` method.
 An HTML form (e.g.: login form) generally `POST`s data which can be handled with ambiorix using `post`, etc.
+2. A method may also be used in the object-oriented programming (OOP) sense.

 ##### Parser